regularjs/regularjs.github.io/source/_api/docs/syntax-en.md

 error throw by the Expression `blog.user.name` is ignored,

-but this.methodNoFound(...)` still throw  "undefined is not a function"
+but this.methodNoFound(...)` still throw  "Uncaught TypeError: undefined is not a function "

 ```